 Students gain clinical experience in University Athletics and Campus Recreation and at off-campus clinical sites.
 Successful completion of the entire program, including supervised clinical experience, qualifies students to take the Board of Certification (BOC) certification exam.
-Students who wish to pursue both BOC certification and public school teacher certification also should see the Department of Kinesiology pedagogy option.
+Students who wish to pursue both BOC certification and public school teacher certification should also see the Department of Kinesiology Physical Education Option.
 This double course of study will require between five and six years.

-Students are admitted to the University in athletic training with conditional status.
+Students are admitted to the University in Athletic Training with conditional status.
 Specific competitive criteria must be met during the student’s first year before he or she may apply for full-time status in the major, which is awarded only to students demonstrating exemplary performance in classes and directed observation.
 Detailed criteria may be found at www.chhs.unh.edu/kin_at/admission_at.html.
-Additionally, technical standards establish the qualities considered necessary for students to achieve the knowledge, skills, and competencies associated with the program.
+Additionally, Major Technical Standards establish the qualities considered necessary for students to achieve the knowledge, skills, and competencies associated with the program.
 Candidates for full-time status will be required to verify they understand and meet these technical standards or that, with reasonable accommodation, they can meet them.
 Interested students should consult with program coordinator, Dan Sedory, regarding entry criteria and the technical standards.

 |KIN||506||Concepts of Athletic Training||4|

 |KIN||658||Evaluation & Care of Athletic Training Injury I||4|